 Katwise - The infallible design aesthetic of the artist Katwise is well known by the tens of thousands of people across the world who have bought one of her upcycled garments or made one from her wise and witty tutorials.
-Her sense of fun, effortless construction and exposed seams all influenced my collection.
+Her sense of fun, effortless construction and exposed seams all influenced my art.

 Frank Lloyd Wright - Many of Wright's design principles are present in my art--the ideas that "form and function are one," that design should reflect one's immediate surroundings, materials and values (rather than blindly following an irrelevant distant tradition) and that each part of a design combines to create a unified whole.